Can You Take Pre-Workout Without Working Out?

 A review of the research on caffeine and cognitive function found that while caffeine can improve mental alertness, attention, and reaction time, the effects vary depending on the dose, individual sensitivity, and habitual caffeine intake.

-meta-analysis of the research on creatine and cognitive function found that while creatine supplementation may have a small positive effect on certain cognitive tasks, such as short-term memory and intelligence, the evidence is limited and more research is needed.
+A meta-analysis of the research on creatine and cognitive function found that while creatine supplementation may have a small positive effect on certain cognitive tasks, such as short-term memory and intelligence, the evidence is limited and more research is needed.

 It is important to note that the effects of pre workout supplements can vary depending on the individual and the specific ingredients in the supplement.
 It is always recommended to consult with a healthcare professional before taking any new supplements.

-Promix Nutrition Pre Workout
+Promix All Natural Pre Workout

 Promix Nutrition Pre Workout is a dietary supplement designed to enhance physical performance and energy during exercise.
 It is a plant-based pre workout formula that contains vitamins B12 and C, beta-alanine, L-Tyrosine, taurine, and caffeine.